What is SI?

 Supplemental instruction was first developed in 1973 at The University of Missouri-Kansas City.
 It is now taught in over 700 institutions throughout the nation and in over twelve countries.
 After extensive research and data collection, it is found that students who participate in SI within the targeted historically difficult courses earn higher mean final course grades than students who do not participate in SI.
 Also, students participating in SI persist at the institution (reenrolling and graduating) at higher rates than students who do not participate in SI.
-(Source: National Supplemental Instruction Report 2003-2006)
+(Source: Supplemental Instruction National Data Summary)

 This is what a former Chem 200A student at SCC had to say, "[SI sessions] are honestly so helpful and I am finally understanding concepts that I didn't get in the whole semester of Intro to Chem."